 Welcome New Immigrants

-The Toronto Region welcomes more than 100,000 new immigrants every year, accounting for a third of Canada's total immigration inflow.
+The region welcomes more than 100,000 new immigrants every year, accounting for a third of Canada's total immigration inflow.

 Ontario welcomes more than 105,000 international students enrolled in its educational institutions studying a wide array of programs and courses.